hubost/SystemZarzadzaniaRecepcja/README.md

 Aplikacja pozwala na zarządzanie rezerwacjami oraz rozliczeniami gości hotelowych, zarządzanie klientami oraz ich danymi, pracownikami, pokojami oraz wyświetla łączne statystyki obiektu i rezerwacji. <br>
 Środowiskiem programistycznym był Netbeans IDE 15, MySQL Workbench 8.0 a diagramy jak i sam projekt bazy danych zostały stworzone w Oracle SQL Developer Data Modeler.<br>
 <h4>Stworzony z wykorzystaniem Javy i SQL.<br></h4>
-<br>ENG

-<h3>Hotel Reception Managment System</h5>

-<br>Desktop application project connected to a local database for managing reception tasks in tourist facilities.
-<br>The application allows for managing hotel guest reservations and financial settlements, client management and their data, employees, rooms, and displays comprehensive facility and reservation statistics.<br>
-The programming environment used was Netbeans IDE 15, MySQL Workbench 8.0, and the diagrams as well as the database project itself were created in Oracle SQL Developer Data Modeler<br>
-<h4>Created with Java & SQL.</h4>

  <h2> Presentation</h2>
 ⚠️ All the data of customers in the database is random and does not correspond to real-life information. <br>